128technology/docs/docs/plugin_monitoring_agent.md

   - name: message_queue
 ```

-When using multiple instances of the Monitoring Agent, specify the `name` to uniquely identify each instance.
-Without this distinction, two inputs with the same name can colide (be started/stopped/reconfigured by both instances) even if they are listed in separate `config.yaml` files.
-This field may be ignored when using the default `config.yaml` file.
-In other cases, the name of the directory containing the config file will be used as the name if none is specified.
+When multiple instances of the Monitoring Agent are running, two inputs with the same name can collide (be started/stopped/reconfigured by both instances) even if they are listed in separate `config.yaml` files.
+By default, the name of the directory containing the config file will be used as the name of the environment in order to distinguish them.
+Alternatively, the config `name` field can be explicitly specified to identify the unique environment.

 The `enabled` field is meant as global toggle for applying the monitoring agent functionality.
 When set to `disabled` the monitoring agent will remain dormant on the 128T.